 As theater artists, we strongly believe that there are shows made for Broadway, and shows that are not.
 Broadway tickets are expensive, and people are very selective in what they choose to see.
 Musicals that are successful on Broadway usually have large sets, large casts, and larger-than-life broad appeal.
 A "Broadway Musical" is a genre as much as it is a title.
 It's a lot of pressure to put on the production team and the show itself to compete for attention and make a profit.

-Meanwhile, many shows that did not do well on Broadway have done much better off-Broadway, or in community theaters.
+Meanwhile, many shows that did not do well on Broadway have performed much better off-Broadway or in community theaters.
 Look at The Addams Family, Seussical, or You're a Good Man, Charlie Brown (the latter's original Broadway run lasted only 32 shows).
 With the attention on the project, we aim to bring more love and respect to off and off-off-Broadway theater.

 Even without a Broadway budget, we still want to preserve the show for future generations in the form of a proper album and proshot.
 But preserving Rag Dolly as a piece of theater that is able to be actively performed at any scale is what is most important to us.